department-of-veterans-affairs/vets-design-system-documentation/src/_content-style-guide/00_word-list.md

 ### E

 **Edith Nourse Rogers STEM Scholarship**
 : Spell out the full title on first mention: The Edith Nourse Rogers Science Technology Engineering Math (STEM) Scholarship.
 After the first mention, use Rogers STEM Scholarship.
-Use this language to describe the program: "The Rogers STEM Scholarship allows eligible Veterans using the Post-9/11 GI Bill or dependents using the Fry Scholarship to get added benefits."
+Don't use the phrase “extends Post-9/11 GI Bill or Fry Scholarship benefits” to describe the program.
+Use language like this instead: "The Rogers STEM Scholarship allows eligible Veterans using the Post-9/11 GI Bill or dependents using the Fry Scholarship to get added benefits."

 **education**
 : In general, on VA.gov we use "education" as a noun, and sometimes as part of a compound noun or attributive noun to modify another noun.